raspberrypilearning/sense-hat-data-logger/worksheet2.md

         time.sleep(DELAY)
     ```

-3. Now that your imports, settings, and functions have been added you'll now need to adjust you **Main Program** to include them.
+3. Now that your imports, settings, and functions have been added you'll now need to adjust your main program to include them.

   First add these two lines above the `while True:` line: